TKRoth/ABasic/Commands.md

 Turn on the cursor if state unequal zero.
 Otherwise the cursor will be hide.

+## ´DATA parameter{,parametr}...´

+Declares the subsequent data readable for READ.
+If the DATA command execute this line where ignored.

 ## `DEC variable`

 Decrease the value of the given variable.
 The variable type must be a numeric.